AI-Powered Facial Mask Removal Is Not Suitable For Identification: Methods

 \subsection{Facial Biometrics}

-To measure the biometric facial similarity between original and unmasked faces we used ArcFace, a facial recognition system based on discriminative facial embeddings learned by training a deep neural network that enforces separation between distinct identities~\cite{deng2019arcface}.
-The similarity between two faces is measured as the cosine similarity between each faces' $512$-D embedding, leading to a score between $-1$ (mismatch) and $1$ (perfect match).
+To measure the facial similarity between original and unmasked faces we used ArcFace~\cite{deng2019arcface}, a widely used facial recognition system specifically designed to enforce separation between distinct identities.
+The biometric similarity between two faces is determined by passing each face through the trained network to extract a $512$-D embedding.
+The similarity between two faces is measured as the cosine similarity between embeddings leading to a score between $-1$ (mismatch) and $1$ (perfect match).
+As a control, we confirmed our key observations with a second, more recent facial recognition system, AdaFace~\cite{kim2022adaface}.

-To calibrate these biometric scores, we also compute similarity between (1) each pair of images in the {\em Same-ID} dataset ($200$ pairs), (2) pairs of different identities matched for gender and race in {\em Different-ID} ($9${ ,}$800$ pairs), and (3) each pair of {\em Doppelgangers} images.
+To calibrate the biometric facial similarity scores, we also computed biometric similarity between (1) each pair of images of each identity in the {\em Same-ID} dataset, and (2) pairs of different identities matched for gender and race in {\em Different-ID}.